Ulbora/docker_ulboracms/README.md

 ```
 --link some-mongodb-container-name:mongo
 ```
+The :mongo is an alias that produces an environment variable named MONGO_PORT_27017_TCP_ADDR inside the web container.
+If :mongo were to be changed to :mongodb, then the environment variable would be named MONGODB_PORT_27017_TCP_ADDR and Ulbora CMS would not connect the the mongo database.
+Ulbora CMS needs the environment variable to be named MONGO_PORT_27017_TCP_ADDR.

-### Ports should be different for each Ulbora CMS container
+### Ports on the host machine should be different for each Ulbora CMS container
 #### Example:
 #### -p host-port-number:container-port-number
 ```